 Just like physical health and safety hazards – such as slippery surfaces, dangerous and unguarded machinery, and poorly set-up work stations – there are also workplace mental health hazards, like high and low job demands, isolated work and poor role clarity.
-These are known as Psychosocial Hazards (psychological + social = psychosocial).
-Essentially, Psychosocial Hazards are aspects of work which have the potential to cause psychological (and potentially, physical) harm.

-There are currently 14 Psychosocial Hazards that are identified and recognised under Australia’s Model Code of Practice.
-For each hazard, outlined below, we have provided resources including Examples, Impacts, Risk Management and Control Measures.
+There are currently 14 psychosocial hazards that are identified and recognised under Australia’s Model Code of Practice.
+For each hazard, outlined below, we have provided resources including examples, impacts, risk management and control measures.

 When assessing the risks, it is important to understand that often it may be a combination of risk factors that increases the chance of injury or illness.

-High and Low Job Demands are one of the most common workplace mental health hazards, including both physical and cognitive demands.
+High and low job demands are one of the most common workplace mental health hazards, including both physical and cognitive demands.

 Sometimes, challenging tasks can make workers feel excited and motivated about their work.
 However, it is important that workers aren’t overloaded with excessive, unrealistic, or unreasonable demands.
 Resource constraints, time pressures and inadequate staffing can also often lead workers to feel overwhelmed or unable to cope.

-Similarly, low job demands like repetitive or monotonous tasks, can often make workers feel disengaged or underutilised.
+Similarly, low job demands like repetitive or monotonous tasks, can often make workers feel disengaged or under-utilised.

 Indicators include situations where:

-• Workloads are excessive or create unreasonable time pressure;
+- Workloads are excessive or create unreasonable time pressure;

-• Workers have very little say in the way they do their work or when they can take rest breaks;
+- Workers have very little say in the way they do their work or when they can take rest breaks;

-• Workers are not involved in making decisions about work that affects them or their clients; and
+- Workers are not involved in making decisions about work that affects them or their clients; and

-• Workers have skills and experience that are underused.
+- Workers have skills and experience that are underused.

 Low job control refers to the extent to which an employee feels they have control over their work environment and the tasks they are assigned, including situations where an employee has limited autonomy and decision-making power over their work.
 This can include factors such as having little control over their schedule, being unable to choose the tasks they perform, and having limited input into workplace policies or procedures.
-When employees have low job control, they may feel that they have little say in how they perform their work or the decisions that affect their job.
-This can lead to feelings of powerlessness, frustration, and stress.

 Low job control can be a hazard for a number of reasons.
 When employees feel that they have little control over their work, they may feel that their efforts are meaningless or that they are not making a valuable contribution to their organisation, leading to feelings of demotivation and disengagement, which can ultimately affect their productivity and job satisfaction.